ReidKG/excel-data-cleaning-sales-analysis/README.md

    - The **PivotTables and charts tab** for interactive analysis exploration.
    - The **README tab inside the Excel file** for in-sheet documentation.

+You can view this project in google sheets with this link https://docs.google.com/spreadsheets/d/e/2PACX-1vRbktWrQhR_aoqKYNJuM8GHm6-Q8U94CYZV89T-qwX65iy3ZVzSy2wGsxclhZHhSw/pubhtml

 ---

 ## 🤝 Connect